Champagne Cake – champagne inspired cake with tender, “champagne” cake layers, a raspberry peach puree filling and a champagne buttercream.

 Champagne Cake

 For my New Year’s cake this year, I decided to create a champagne-inspired cake.
 I say “inspired” because I don’t actually use champagne in this cake.
 You totally can, but I decided to use Martinelli’s instead.
-I know alcohol bakes out when you’re cooking with it, and I’m not opposed to baking with alcohol, but I wanted to make sure anyone and everyone feel like they can make this cake no matter their feelings about cooking/baking with alcohol.
+I know alcohol bakes out when you’re cooking with it, and I’m not opposed to baking with alcohol, but I want to make sure anyone and everyone feel like they can make this cake no matter their feelings about cooking/baking with alcohol.

 With that said, there’s a lot of wiggle room with this cake.
 You can use a champagne of your choice or any flavor of Martinelli.
 No matter what you use, the “champagne” flavor isn’t super strong.
 We’ll be making a reduction out of your drink of choice to reduce the water content and strengthen the flavor a tad, but even then, you’ll notice it’s a subtle flavor.